moleculerjs/site/source/docs/broker.md

 Moleculer uses [distributed timeouts](https://www.datawire.io/guide/traffic/deadlines-distributed-timeouts-microservices/).In case of chained calls the timeout value will be decremented with the elapsed time.
 If the timeout value is less or equal than 0, next calls will be skipped (`RequestSkippedError`) because the first call is rejected any way.

 ## Emit events
 Broker has an internal event bus.
-You can send events locally & globally.
-The local event will be received only by local services of broker.
-The global event that will be received by all services on all nodes (transferred via transporter).
+You can send events locally or globally.
+The local event will be received only by local services.
+The global event that will be received by all services on all nodes (it is transferred via transporter).

 ### Send event
 You can send events with `emit` and `emitLocal` functions.
 First parameter is the name of event, second parameter is the payload.